 A Tag value is a uint8 array.
 Each byte within the array shall have a value in the range 0x20 to 0x7E.
 This corresponds to the range of values of Unicode Basic Latin characters in UTF-8 encoding, which is the same as the printable ASCII characters.
 As a result, a Tag value can be re-interpreted as a four-character sequence, which is conventionally how they are referred to.
 Formally, however, the value is a byte array.

 When re-interpreted as characters, the Tag value is case sensitive.
 It shall have one to four non-space characters, padded with trailing spaces (byte value 0x20).
 A space character cannot be followed by a non-space character.

+Within this specification, many structures are defined in terms of the data types listed above.
+Structures are characterized as either records or tables.
+The distinction between records and tables is based on these general criteria:

+Tables are referenced by offsets.
+If a table contains an offset to a sub-structure, the offset is normally from the start of that table.

+Records occur sequentially within a parent structure, either within a sequence of table fields or within an array of records of a given type.
+If a record contains an offset to a sub-structure, that structure is logically a subtable of the record’s parent table and the offset is normally from the start of the parent table.

+In some cases, fields for subtable offsets are documented as permitting NULL values when the given subtable is optional.
+For example, in the ‘BASE’ table header, the horizAxisOffset and vertAxisOffset fields may be NULL, meaning that either subtable (or both) is optional.
+A NULL subtable offset always indicates that the given subtable is not present.
+Applications shall never interpret a NULL offset value as the offset to subtable data.
+For cases in which subtable offset fields are not documented as permitting NULL values, font compilers shall include a subtable of the indicated format, even if it is a header stub without further data (for example, a coverage table with no glyph IDs).
+Applications parsing font data should, however, anticipate non-conformant font data that has a NULL subtable offset where only a non-NULL value is expected.

 Table version numbers